sigasi/sigasi_insights/content/tech/why-you-need-good-documentation-your-vhdl-and-verilog-code.md

 projects and all general principles of software engineering can be applied to text-based (or: RTL-based) hardware design in such languages as VHDL, Verilog and SystemVerilog.
-Scott Ambler describes a software document as “any artifact external to source code whose purpose is to convey information in a persistent manner”.
+Scott Ambler describes a software document as "any artifact external to source code whose purpose is to convey information in a persistent manner".
 When engineering software or hardware, the code alone is insufficient.
 There must be text along with it to describe various aspects of its intended operation.
 It is important for the code documents to be thorough, but not so